Bonnie Goodman, writing for History News Network, ‘DECEMBER 17, 1862: GRANT ISSUES GENERAL ORDER NO. 11 AGAINST THE JEWS’:

 According to Bismarck, the awful Civil War in America was fomented by a Jewish conspiracy, and Abraham Lincoln, the hero and national saint of the United States, was killed by the same Hidden Hand which killed six Romanov czars, ten kings, and scores of ministers only to bleed nations.

-Although Lincoln himself never publicly proclaimed against the Jews – it is possible that he and Ulysses S. Grant were the true authors of ‘Might is Right’.
+Although Lincoln himself never publicly proclaimed against the Jews – it is likely that he and Ulysses S. Grant were the true authors of ‘Might is Right’ by “Ragnar Redbeard”.
 Hints as to Lincoln’s real sentiments in regards to the Jews can be gleaned from his understanding of Christianity (as already once mentioned).

 In response to the clerical lie that Abe was a Christian, Abe’s good friend (and fellow lawyer) William H. Herndon retorted: